business students, information technology, interpersonal skills, survey

 Three hundred and two (302) business students were administered a survey designed to evaluate the importance that BCIS majors and other business majors placed on certain technical and interpersonal skills desired for IT hires.
 Student results were compared to industry desires from a previous study.
 Results indicated substantial agreement between BCIS majors and industry ratings.
 Results also indicated substantial correspondence between ratings of importance of certain technical skills by BCIS students and other business majors.

 Weber, J. E., McIntyre, V. J., & Schmidt, M. (2000).
 Similarities Between BCIS and Other Business Students' Ratings of Technical Skill Importance.
-Mountain Plains Journal of Business and Technology, 1(1).
+Mountain Plains Journal of Business and Economics, 1(1).
 Retrieved from https://openspaces.unk.edu/mpjbt/vol1/iss1/15

 Please note: You will need a PDF reader to view this file.